Laws of the Principality of the Mists

 All officers of the Principality shall report regularly to their duly appointed superiors.
 All great and lesser officers of the Principality shall present written reports to the Coronet at Spring and Fall Coronet Tournaments.

-The Great Officers shall inform the Lord and Lady of the Mist in writing of the state of the Principality at least two weeks prior to Their Investiture unless they have made a written or verbal report to the Lord and Lady of the Mists at the Principality Officers’ meeting at Coronet.
+The Great Officers shall inform the Heirs of the Mists in writing of the state of the Principality at least two weeks prior to Their Investiture unless they have made a written or verbal report to the Heirs of the Mists at the Principality Officers’ meeting at Coronet.

-There shall be a commission for regalia consisting of the Coronet Sovereign and Consort, the Ministers of Artsand Sciences, the Seneschal, the Chancellor of the Exchequer, and the Principality Keeper of the Regalia.
+There shall be a commission for regalia consisting of the Coronet, the Minister of Arts and Sciences, the Seneschal, the Chancellor of the Exchequer, and the Principality Keeper of the Regalia.
 Its duties are to determine the artistic and practical merit of proposed regalia and equipment, and to recommend specific acquisition and retirement of regalia and equipment as needed.
 All offers of donation and all proposals for acquisition of regalia will be handled through this commission.
-Any article of regalia given to the Coronet without having first been approved by the commission will be deemed a personal gift to the Coronet Sovereign and Consort to whom it is presented.
-All items of regalia are considered to be the property of the Principality of the Mists and may only be disposed of with the unanimous consent of the commission.
+Any article of regalia given to the Coronet without having first been approved by the commission will be deemed a personal gift to the Coronet to whom it is presented.
+All items of regalia are the property of the Principality of the Mists and may only be disposed of with the unanimous consent of the commission.

 Article VII – SUCCESSION, SCHEDULING OF EVENTS, AND PARTICIPATION IN THE LISTS